jacksonpais/daily-selector/README.md

 ## Overview

-The **daily-selector** is a lightweight and customizable date picker tool that can be easily integrated into any web application.
+The **daily-selector** is a lightweight, feature-rich and customizable date selector tool that can be easily integrated into any web application.
 This utility provides a user-friendly interface for selecting dates, months, and years, with a smooth and responsive design.

 ## Features